EhsanRia/End-Of-Year-Project/README.md

 To run or modify the Trinity Rewards App, make sure you have the following:

-The latest version of Android Studio installed.
+The latest version of Android Studio is installed.
-(We recommend Android Studio LadyBug (as of April 2025) or newer for full compatibility with the latest Gradle and build tools.)
+(I recommend Android Studio LadyBug (as of April 2025) or newer for full compatibility with the latest Gradle and build tools.)
-Link to download android Studio https://developer.android.com/studio?gad_source=1&gad_campaignid=21831783762&gbraid=0AAAAAC-IOZkdpD6U_BmhJQqIWzNHqlGbO&gclid=CjwKCAjwq7fABhB2EiwAwk-YbA0iAL0IORcgPxdI_15RxGM3plW-zI04UUWQry78egw1OMeOo8jCNRoCWVIQAvD_BwE&gclsrc=aw.ds
+Link to download Android Studio https://developer.android.com/studio?gad_source=1&gad_campaignid=21831783762&gbraid=0AAAAAC-IOZkdpD6U_BmhJQqIWzNHqlGbO&gclid=CjwKCAjwq7fABhB2EiwAwk-YbA0iAL0IORcgPxdI_15RxGM3plW-zI04UUWQry78egw1OMeOo8jCNRoCWVIQAvD_BwE&gclsrc=aw.ds

 Java Development Kit (JDK) 17 or higher installed.